We have a confession.

 Best Outdoor Seating: Arrowhead Bike Farm

-After a long hike or ride, there’s nothing better than rolling into Arrowhead Bike Farm for a cold beer and tasty brat.
+After a long hike or ride, there’s nothing better than rolling into Arrowhead Bike Farm’s The Handle Bar + Kitchen for a cold beer and tasty brat.
 Hanging out on the large deck and outdoor biergarten is super relaxing, but there is nothing laid back about their beer selection.
 One of Arrowhead’s co-owners is a globe-trotting beer aficionado.

 Most Carnivorous: Firecreek BBQ & Steaks